I Wanna Be Around

-"I Wanna Be Around" is a popular song.
+"I Wanna Be Around" is a popular song credited to Sadie Vimmerstedt and Johnny Mercer.
 In the lyrics, the singer declares that he "wants to be around" when the woman who spurned him inevitably gets her heart broken.
-The song is credited to Sadie Vimmerstedt and Johnny Mercer.

 Origins

 Sadie Vimmerstedt was a 52-year-old widow and a beautician in Youngstown, Ohio, who sent Johnny Mercer an idea for the song in 1957, as well as giving Mercer the opening line ("I want to be around to pick up the pieces, when somebody breaks your heart").
 She was inspired by Frank Sinatra divorcing his first wife Nancy Barbato in order to marry Ava Gardner, only to then see Gardner leave Sinatra.
 Not knowing exactly where to send her letter to, Vimmerstedt simply addressed it to "Johnny Mercer...Songwriter...New York, NY".
 The post office forwarded it to ASCAP, who in turn passed it along to Mercer, who was a member of the organization.
 Mercer wrote the song and agreed to share a third of the royalties and credits with Vimmerstedt.
 The song was published in 1962.